What is an App Prototype & Its Benefits

 The Ultimate Guide to Creating an App Prototype

-The development process usually goes something like this: idea, research, design, implement and publish.
+The development process usually goes something like this: idea, research, design, implementation and publication.
 It follows the form of phases that are usually called the software development life cycle, or SDLC.
 One phase of the life cycle that we really need to focus on is the design phase.
 The design phase is when you turn an idea into an actual vision to see whether or not the idea is valid and would accomplish the required goal or not.
 One aspect that many don’t know about is prototyping.
 That is why in this article we will demonstrate what an app prototype is, the types, and the tools you can use.

 What Is an App Prototype?

 First, let us get an overview of what an app prototype is.
 Prototyping is an essential step in the design phase.
-It is the process of creating a mockup or an initial draft of how you visualize your app would look and how the feature would be displayed and work.
+It is the process of creating a mockup or an initial draft, of how you visualize how your app would look and how the features would be displayed and work.
 The prototype includes everything: the user interface, layout, functions, etc. A prototype can be either static or interactive, depending on how you would like to present your app idea.
 The app prototype is ideal for all types of businesses.
 Especially small businesses that are looking for investors and actively pitching their applications to other large companies.
 An app prototype is beneficial not only for developers but also for investors.
 The app prototype allows these investors to get an overview of the whole project from all perspectives and see how the idea would work.
-Developers, also get to see a simulation of their vision and validate the whole idea as to whether it would satisfy users and fulfill their needs or not.
+Developers also get to see a simulation of their vision and validate the whole idea as to whether it would satisfy users and fulfill their needs or not.

 Importance of Prototyping Your Application

-1.)
-Detect Errors and Areas of Improvement
+1. Detect Errors and Areas of Improvement

-Prototyping your application aids greatly to detect any errors from the very beginning.
+Prototyping your application greatly helps detect any errors from the very beginning.
 It also helps identify any areas for improvement regarding the app’s functionality, user interface, overall design, etc. This would prevent any chance of unwanted errors arising during the development process or even post-publishing the application to the users.

-2.)
-User Experience Validation
+2. User Experience Validation

 User Experience Validation